enix/konfplate/README.md

 # Konfplate

-A docker image aimed to be used as an initContainer in Kubernetes to facilitate configuration templating
+A docker image aimed to be used as an initContainer in Kubernetes to facilitate configuration templating.

 It is considered good pratice to build application containers with embedded configuration templating.
 However, this may be both *time consuming* and *not needed* while using a container orchestration solution.

 Kubernetes proposes a simple way to launch a processus before your real application / container / pod is started, which is named *InitContainers*.